Crystalline color superconductors: The three-flavor inhomogeneous phases

 with and without the GL approximation \cite{Mannarelli:2006fy}; here we have written $\bm q_2 = q\, \bm n_2$ and $\bm q_3 = q\, \bm n_3$.
-We report the results obtained for $\mu=500$~MeV and $\Delta_0= 25$~MeV.
-The calculations are made varying $M_s$, but we plot quantities versus $M_s^2/\mu$ because the most important effect of nonzero $M_s$ is the splitting between the $d$, $u$ and $s$ Fermi momenta given in Eq.~(\ref{pF3}), and we report the results for four values of the angle between $\bm n_2$ and $\bm n_3$: $\phi= 0$, $2\pi/3$, $7\pi/8$ and $ 31\pi/32$.
-The lines correspond to the GL analysis, where we have plotted $\Delta$ and $\Omega-\Omega_n$ of Eqs.~(\ref{DeltaGL}) and (\ref{OmegaGL}) and using Eq.~(\ref{alfa}) to relate $\alpha$ to $\delta\mu$ and hence to $M_s^2/\mu$.
-The points correspond to the NJL calculation without GL, where $\Omega$ of Eq.~(\ref{Omega}) has been minimized with respect to $\Delta$.
+In Fig.~\ref{figgap} we report the results obtained for $\mu=500$~MeV and $\Delta_{\rm CFL}= 25$~MeV.
+The calculations are made varying $M_s$, but we plot quantities versus $M_s^2/\mu$ because the most important effect of a nonzero $M_s$ is the splitting between the $d$, $u$ and $s$ Fermi momenta given in Eq.~\eqref{pF3}.
+We report the results for four values of the angle between $\bm n_2$ and $\bm n_3$: $\phi= 0$, $2\pi/3$, $7\pi/8$ and $ 31\pi/32$.
+The lines correspond to the GL analysis, with $\Delta$ and $\Omega-\Omega_n$ determined from Eqs.~\eqref{DeltaGL} and \eqref{OmegaGL}, respectively, using Eq.~\eqref{alfa} to relate $\alpha_{FF}$ to $\delta\mu_I$ and hence to $M_s^2/\mu$.
+The points correspond to the NJL calculation without the GL expansion, hereafter full NJL, obtained by minimizing the free energy of Eq.~\eqref{Omega} with respect to $\Delta$.

-The NJL calculation has a second order transition at $M_s^2/\mu \sim 151$~MeV, see Fig.~\ref{figgap}, corresponding to $\delta\mu\sim 0.754\Delta_0$, for all values of the angle $\phi$.
-This result is in agreement with the GL calculation, in which the location of the phase transition depends only on $\alpha$, which is independent of $\phi$.
-Near the phase transition, where $\Delta/\Delta_0$ and hence $\Delta/\delta\mu$ are small, there is good agreement between the NJL calculation and the GL approximation, as expected.
+For all values of the angle $\phi$, both the full NJL calculation and the GL expansion have a second order transition to the normal phase at $M_s^2/\mu \simeq 151$~MeV, clearly visible in the left panel of Fig.~\ref{figgap}, corresponding to $\delta\mu \simeq 0.75\Delta_{\rm CFL}$.
+In the GL calculation the independence of the critical value of $\delta\mu$ on $\phi$ occurs because the location of the phase transition depends only on $\alpha_I$, which is independent of $\phi$.
+Near the phase transition, where $\Delta/\Delta_{\rm CFL}$ and hence $\Delta/\delta\mu$ are small, there is good agreement between the full NJL calculation and the GL approximation, as expected.
 When the GL approximation breaks down, it does so conservatively, under-predicting both $\Delta$ and $|\Omega-\Omega_n|$.
-Furthermore, even where the GL approximation has broken down quantitatively, it correctly predicts the qualitative feature that at all values of $M_s^2/\mu$ the most favorable crystal structure is that with $\phi=0$.
-Therefore, the GL approximation is useful as a qualitative guide even where it has broken down quantitatively.
+Furthermore, even considering a situation in which the GL approximation has broken down quantitatively, it correctly predicts the qualitative feature that at all values of $M_s^2/\mu$ the favored crystal structure is that with $\phi=0$.
+Therefore, the GL approximation is useful as a qualitative guide even in a case in which it has broken down quantitatively.